-The Women of the Years program at Ursuline Academy began in 1986 as part of the school’s 90th anniversary celebration to recognize and honor outstanding alumnae.
+The Woman of the Year program at Ursuline Academy began in 1986 as part of the school’s 90th anniversary celebration to recognize and honor outstanding alumnae.

 Numerous Ursuline graduates have distinguished themselves in careers as varied as health care, the arts and sciences, education, business, and countless other fields.
 Just as important to the Ursuline tradition are those alumnae who have lived lives of service to their families, church, and community.
 All of these achievements are deserving of recognition and are cause for great pride on the part of everyone associated with Ursuline Academy.

-Tamara Kearney Lanier '95 is 2013 Woman of the Year
+Dianne Kreuzman Hill ‘73 is 2014 Woman of the Year

 Below are but a few of the thousands of remarkable women whose Ursuline education laid a foundation for lives of service, scholarship, accomplishment and imagination.